splunk/observability-workshop/docs/apm/hotrod.md

 * Deploy the Hot R.O.D. application into Kubernetes (K3s)
 * Verify the application is running
 * Generate some artificial traffic
-* See µAPM data in the UI
+* See APM data in the UI

 ---